mayas-spec/Access-to-drinking-water/README.md

 # Access-to-drinking-water
 This project investigates access to safe and affordable drinking water globally, aligned with United Nations Sustainable Development Goal 6 (Clean Water and Sanitation).
 ## Tools Used
-- Microsoft Excel (data cleaning and transformation)
+- Microsoft Excel
+- SQL
+- PowerBI

 ## Key Findings
 - Yearly Representation: Data for some countries were not collected annually; average intervals between data collections were analyzed.